 ×

 A car insurance lapse – i.e., a period of time where you don’t have a car insurance plan in place – can be a slippery slope!
 A lapse in car insurance could see you end up with hefty fines, an unwanted suspension of your license, or worse, jail time.
 It’s crucial to understand the fundamentals of what a lapse in coverage involves.
-Also how you can get out of this sticky situation.
-That’s why we’re breaking down everything you need to know about car insurance lapses, how to avoid a lapse, and procedures to get back on the road, without having to spend a top dollar!
+Also, how can you get out of this sticky situation?
+That’s why we’re breaking down everything you need to know about car insurance lapses, how to avoid a lapse, and procedures to get back on the road without having to spend top dollar!

 HOW TO DEAL WITH CAR INSURANCE LAPSES